bytefish/bytefish.de/blog/weather_data_timeseries_analysis.md

 > mehr als 30 Grad hintereinander erreicht, sagte Thomas Kesseler-Lauterkorn, Meteorologe
 > beim Deutschen Wetterdienst (DWD). ([Link SZ])

-So we are looking for a streak days with more than 30 degrees celsius, with at least 7 days for the stations *Bochum*, *Weilerswist-Lommersum* und *Tönisvorst*.
+So we are looking for a streak of at least 7 days, with an air temperature of at least 30 degrees celsius for the stations *Bochum*, *Weilerswist-Lommersum* und *Tönisvorst*.

 The Deutsche Wetterdienst (DWD) shares the measured temperatures with a 10 minute accuracy, for both recent (`/recent`) and historical (`/historical`) measurements at: